medusa-project/simple-queue-server/README.md

 For each action you want to handle implement a handle_<action>_request(interaction) method.
-The Interaction class encapsulates the request and response; if you want a specialized class you can override interaction_class in your server class and subclass SimpleAmqpServer::Interaction.
+The Interaction class encapsulates the request and response; if you want a specialized class you can override interaction_class in your server class and subclass SimpleQueueServer::Interaction.

 Your handler takes the information in the request in the interaction and uses that to service the request.
 It fills out the necessary return information in the response in the interaction.
 After the handler is exited the server will use that